Software Alternatives, Accelerators & Startups

 • How to learn python

 Easiest way I found to just get started without having to set up a development environment, install an IDE, work with Git, etc. Was sololearn.com - you can code directly in the browser and it was a great first taste of what coding in Python was like without having to spend time setting everything up or reading too much.
 I tried a few other online courses that kind of overwhelmed me with setting everything up...
-Source: about 3 years ago
+Source: over 4 years ago

 • I need advice.
 I will have to apply for university soon.